colton-gabertan/NSACodeBreaker2021/README.md

 ### Finding the Version Number

-As noted earlier, we spotted an interesting local variable in `emxyeurbzbyih()` called `version_00` that gets initialized with `getString(0x11)`.
+As noted earlier, we spotted an interesting local variable in `ggComms` called `version_00` that gets initialized with `getString(0x11)`.
 Let's hop into gdb and see if we can pull a version from the returned string.

 ### Version Number
 <img src="https://github.com/colton-gabertan/NSACodeBreaker2021/blob/task06/task06-4.gif">